FlavienDesse/WasteLands/README.md

 z , Q , S , D to move

-Space allow a fram of inviciblity
+Space allow a frame of inviciblity

 Shoot with left click